Structural Reductions and Stutter Sensitive Properties

 \subsection{Relationship to stutter insensitive logic}

 A language is both shortening and lengthening insensitive if and only if it is stutter insensitive (see Fig.~\ref{fig:lang}).
-This fact is already used in~\cite{ADL15} to identify such stutter insensitive languages using only their automaton.
-Furthermore since stutter equivalent classes of runs are entirely inside or outside a stutter insensitive language, a language $\lang$ is stutter insensitive if and only if the complement language $\bar{\lang}$ is stutter insensitive.
+This fact is already used in~\cite{ADL15} to identify a stutter insensitive language using only its automaton.
+Furthermore since stutter equivalent classes of words are entirely inside or outside a stutter insensitive language, a language $\lang$ is stutter insensitive if and only if the complement language $\bar{\lang}$ is stutter insensitive.

 However, if we look at sensitivity to length and how it interacts with the complement operation, we find a dual relationship where the complement of a shortening insensitive language is lengthening insensitive and vice versa.